avaskivgithub/qa-playground/python/README.md

 ```
 * Python 3.
 Originally "Test App" was created with Python 2 [see "READMEoriginal" for details](simple_app_with_tests/READMEoriginal).
 ```
-# on Windows it was test with
+# on Windows it was tested with
 > python --version
 Python 3.7.0
 ```